 'Normandie Express' travelled on Normandie ExpressRead More Read Less

 The French city and port of Cherbourg is located on the Cotentin Peninsular in the north west of France.
 Invaded by the Vikings in the 9th century who were instrumental in developing Cherbourg into a port, the city has a long history.
 In Napoleonic times the harbour was fortified in order to prevent a British naval assault on it.
 Underwater obstructions were sunk at intervals across the harbour entrance which were eventually replaced with piles of masonry rubble.
 The works began in 1784 and were not concluded until 1850, long after Napoleon's defeat at the Battle of Waterloo.

 There are many things to see and do in Cherbourg including the Cite de la Mer (the city of the sea) which is a museum dedicated to maritime history.
 The museum was opened in 2002 and is housed in the cruise terminal at Cherbourg port.
 Visitors to the city may also choose to take a leisurely stroll in the Jardin de la Roche Fauconniere which is a private botanical garden located in the Parc de la Fauconniere.
 Established in the 1870's the gardens contain roughly 3,400 specimens, many of which come from the Southern Hemisphere.

-The city of Portsmouth is located on the south coast of England in the county of Hampshire.
-The city, which lies on the English Channel coast, has a long and illustrious maritime history and has connections with the Royal Navy that goes back centuries.
-The city was also one of the world's greatest shipbuilding centres and constructed the world's first ever dry dock in the 15th century, which is still in use today.
-The city is still an important base for the Royal Navy and is home to a number of important historical ships including the crowning glory of Admiral Lord Nelson's flagship, HMS Victory.
+The city boasts a long, illustrious maritime history and has connections with the Royal Navy that go back centuries.
+It was also one of the world's greatest shipbuilding centres and constructed the first ever dry dock, in the 15th century, which is still in use today.
+Portsmouth is still an important base for the navy and is home to a number of historic ships including the crowning glory of Admiral Lord Nelson's flagship, HMS Victory.